kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-5.md

 **noted items**

-* add a handle so we can call it when we need to add a dependency
+* Add a handle so we can call it when we need to add a dependency
-* we point to the path where our new JavaScript file resides inside our theme (`theme.js`)
+* We point to the path where our new JavaScript file resides inside our theme (`theme.js`)
-* we add a dependency of `bootstrap_js` (using the handle), so we want to make sure jQuery and bootstrap are both loaded before our theme.js
+* We add a dependency of `bootstrap_js` (using the handle), so we want to make sure jQuery and bootstrap are both loaded before our theme.js
-* we add true as last parameter to make sure JavaScript gets injected into the footer hook
+* We add true as last parameter to make sure JavaScript gets injected into the footer hook
-  - bottom of our page where JavaScript should be inserted
+  - Check bottom of page for JavaScript external links

 ### Test to see if the file works